zeyad-mansour/lunar/README.md

 ## Future Updates
 - [x] Train a model on a custom dataset
-- [ ] Implement better player tracking with controller support
+- [ ] Implement better player tracking
 - [ ] Add support for other FPS games (e.g. Valorant, Warzone)
 - [ ] Use TensorRT for faster inference
 - [ ] Make an easy-to-use GUI